iRobotEducation/root-docs/README.md

 The robot has a special circuit to make the charging contacts reversible, so it does not matter which charging contact has the higher voltage.
 However, please note that the USB-C port supports higher charging currents and typically results in faster charging.

+> [!WARNING]
+> Do not apply more than 9 Volts across the charging contacts.
+> Excessive voltage can damage the robot.

 For additional information about charging, refer to the [Product Information Guide](files/Root-Product-Info-Guide.pdf).

 ## Bluetooth Connection